penguin32/penguin32/README.md

 - 👋 Hi, I’m @penguin32
-- 👀 Edit: __Close : can't code __ --I’m interested in ...
-Looking for work that I can do.(money🥺😂)--
+- 👀 Status: Close, not looking for coding work atm.
 - 🌱 I’m currently learning ...
 Lua, love2d, godot
-- 💞️ I’m looking to collaborate on ... love2d projects
-- 📫 How to reach me ... facebook or X

 - ⚡ Study hard what interests you the most in the most undisciplined, irreverent and original manner possible.
 Richard Feynman